History of Art and Film at Leicester has a proud reputation for research.

 At doctoral level our students explore a fascinating range of traditional single-subject topics as well as undertaking more exploratory, interdisciplinary projects.
 We aim to set up the perfect supervisory team and training programme tailored to your research and career interests.

-Our research students (MA by research, MPhil and PhD) pursue advanced research in subjects ranging from medieval art and architecture to modern subject topics.
+Our research students (MA by Research, MPhil and PhD) pursue advanced research in subjects ranging from medieval art and architecture to modern subject topics, such as screen culture and popular culture.

 We supervise doctoral students across a broad range of topics, some of which are closely matched to the research specialisms of individual members of academic staff, and some of which require an interdisciplinary team of supervisors within the department or even in collaboration with departments and institutions further afield.